As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 What’s a work schedule?

-A work schedule (also known as a rota or roster) shows when employees are scheduled to work and gives additional information about their shifts and work hours.
-Businesses use it to operate more effectively, monitor employee availability, and avoid staffing complications.
-A typical work schedule contains information such as:
+An employee work schedule shows when employees are scheduled to work and gives additional information about their shifts and work hours.

 - Work hours,